nearform/angular-patterns-workshop/apps/slides/slides/service.md

 }
 ```

-- 💡 You should always unsubscribe from an Observable when a component is destroyed, this is covered in the next step
+- 💡 You should always unsubscribe from an Observable when a component is destroyed - this is covered in the next step
 - 💡 This workshop provides an `ApiService` that wraps the `HttpClient` and adds authentication headers
 - 💡 In this workshop you should use the `ApiService` rather than the `HttpClient` directly to avoid authentication errors from TMDB